 Meredith May is an award-winning journalist and fifth-generation beekeeper.
+She has written three memoirs and a children’s book.

 During her sixteen-year career at the San Francisco Chronicle, her reporting won the PEN USA Literary Award for Journalism, the Casey Medal for Meritorious Journalism, and first place feature writing awards from the Society of Professional Journalists and the Associated Press.
 Her series about an Iraqi boy wounded during the second Gulf War was shortlisted for the Pulitzer Prize.